TheOneFrank/Elementice-TechLauncher/README.md

 <h3> 2.2 Traceability of Actions </h3>

-The [Trello Page](https://trello.com/b/30blgFGs/elementice-bulletkam) would be used to track our sprint process.
+[Trello Page](https://trello.com/b/30blgFGs/elementice-bulletkam) would be used to track our sprint process.

 <h3> 2.3 Team </h3>